WallStreetMojo

 Examples of Power BI Reports

 If you are new to Power BI and wondering how we can create reports in Power BI, then this article is the perfect fit for you.
-In this article, we will show you how to create examples of reports in Power BI with a simple technique to start off the learning in Power BI.
-You can download the workbook used in this example to practice along with us.
+This article will show you how to create examples of reports in Power BI with a simple technique to start learning.
+You can download the workbook used in this example to practice with us.

 How to Create Reports in Power BI with Examples

-Here we will show you how to create examples of reports in Power BI with a simple technique to start off the learning in Power BI.
+Here, we will show you how to create examples of reports in Power BI with a simple technique to start learning in Power BI.

 #1 – Reports in Power BI

-If you are already a reporting generator and advanced formula user in Excel, then creating reports in Power BI seems less difficult.
-So we assume that you are already an advanced excel user and starting this article.
+If you are already an Excel reporting generator and advanced formula user in Excel, creating reports in Power BI seems less difficult.
+So, we assume you are already an advanced Excel user and starting this article.

-Below is the data we are going to use to create a report in Power BI.
+Below is the data we will use to create a report in Power BI.

 Power BI Report (Excel Data)